 Fast forward some 20 years, and Amleth (now Alexander Skarsgård) has been muttering one thing to himself over and over and over: “I will avenge you, Father!
 I will save you, Mother!
 I will kill you, Fjölnir!”
-(Makes for a good pacing chant when rowing Viking ships that are bent on raping, pillaging, and gathering slaves!)
+(Makes for a good pacing chant when rowing a ship full of Vikings bent on raping, pillaging, and gathering slaves!)
 Amleth, a man of apparently only those words (along with a lot of barking, roaring, and howling) is now a beast of a man who bathes in blood and wears the heads of wolves when he goes into battle.
 He is a killing machine based on unfocused vengeance.

 After one particular pillage, he finds out that his uncle Fjölnir apparently lost his stolen Nordic kingdom and fled to Iceland with his remaining people!
 Finally, a lead!
 Amleth stows away on a trading ship, and his brought directly to Fjölnir’s land as an undercover slave, where he is finally face to face with his foe, and his own mother… He will finally be able to kill the uncle, rescue mom, and reclaim his right to the throne.
 But wait… mom seems… happy?

 If this all sounds Shakespearean, it absolutely is.
 The Northman is based on the same Nordic epic saga that inspired Hamlet.
 When words are spoken, they are always in pronouncements (no time for small talk), and when someone finally gets a meaty speech, luckily it is Kidman who gets to chew the whole scene and spit it out like a gnawed bone, single-handedly changing the whole tone of the film, if only for a moment.